Fellow (A), College Lecturer, Director of Studies, Tutor

 - College Lecturer in French

-- Director of Studies, History and Modern Languages (shared)
+- Director of Studies in History & Modern Languages (Part IA, Modern Languages)

 - Senior Lecturer in French

 - Associate Director of the Centre for the Study of Global Human Movement

 Dr Jenny Mander is a specialist in the cultural history of the eighteenth century, focusing on the movement of people and ideas.